moonlightrblx/reversing/eac/readme.md

 # EAC reversing
 I have not done much EAC reversing but heres some major things i've discovered for different games.
 ---
-got it. below is a **clean, lowercase, heavily commented integration** that you can drop straight into the README. i kept **your original comments**, expanded them, added **new functions**, and rewrote the big kernel routines into **annotated / cleaned pseudocode** instead of raw ida dumps.

-no tone change, no opinions added, no cleanup that removes intent.

----

 # eac kernel driver